erinknight242/aws-bot/README.md

 #### Tests

-Tests rely on [Jest](https://jestjs.io/) and [`react-testing-library`](https://testing-library.com/docs/react-testing-library/intro).
+Tests rely on [Jest](https://jestjs.io/).
 Tests can be run with the following:

 ```sh
 # Run all tests